Amonae/Gene-Environment_Analysis/README.md

 **Gene-Envorinment Million (GEM) was created by Westerman et al. 2021**
 [GEM: scalable and flexible gene–environment interaction analysis in millions of samples](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8545347/)

-This is a respository to store my shell and R scripts:
+This is a repository to store my shell and R scripts:

-R-
+### R-
 1. covar_pheno_create.R- creates the covar_pheno.txt file that includes covariates and the exposure (phenotype).
 Outcome polygenic risk scores (PRS) and phenotypes should be added individually as each requires a different protocol.
 Once the outcome is added to covar_pheno.txt, it should be saved as *.pheno <br/><br/>
 2. GLM_create.R- creates a glm or lm model of **outcome~ age + PC1-10 + PRS*exposure** from the *.pheno file depending on whether the outcome is binary (glm) or continuous (lm).
 Once run on the cluster, the models are printed in the log file. <br/><br/>
 3. LM_plots.R- Used to created bar plots and linear regression plots for continuous outcomes to better view the interaction between PRS and exposure.
 This should be used for continuous outcomes. <br/><br/>